Pua Mora Bhola Sankara: Production

 The film is produced by Pradyumna Lenka.
 Rakhee Dash dubbed for Rachna Banerjee.
 Mihir Das was cast as an innocent servant.
 This is Priyanka Mohapatra's first film and she was cast opposite Das.
 The fight sequences were choreographed by Rama Murthy.
-Chandi Parija worked an assosiate director in this film.
+Chandi Parija worked an associate director in this film.
 In an interview, Mihir Das called this film his best work.

+Soundtrack

+The music was composed by Swarup Nayak and Subash Ram.